Founder & CEO

 Erin McCowey is the program coordinator for the Family Online Safety Institute where she supports the Good Digital Parenting and Global Resource and Information Directory (GRID) initiatives.

 She is a recent graduate of the University of Michigan where she studied Political Science and International Studies.
 She previously interned at FOSI in the summer of 2016 and the fall of 2017 and researched US States for GRID and wrote blog posts for GDP.
-While in college, she held several leadership positions within Alpha Phi Omega and enjoyed going to Michigan sporting events, particularly hockey and football.
-She is originally from Michigan.
+While in college, she held several leadership positions within Alpha Phi Omega and enjoyed going to Michigan sporting events.

 Family Online Safety Institute

 Jonathon Bridgeman is the Administrator for the Family Online Safety Institute, overseeing office logistics and supporting events and communications.
 His prior experience in the world of education, first working in the non-profit sector with CityBridge Education and then in the public sector with D.C.
 Public Schools, drives his interest in making digital literacy a more accessible outcome for all learners.

 Jonathon studied English at the University of Mary Washington, with a concentration in creative writing.
 He had a significant extracurricular interest in theatre, and was the President of the Eta Eta chapter of Alpha Psi Omega, the theatre honor fraternity.